DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_local_disc.md

 Helpdesk: [kontakt@sikt.no](mailto:kontakt@sikt.no)

-## Discipline-rooted approaches to research data managmement (non-exhaustive)
+## Discipline-rooted approaches to research data managmement
 Scientific disciplines have different traditions for recognizing and handling research data.
 Here, we list some discipline-rooted knowledge resources and publications which may help identifying research data and select approaches to research data management in a given discipline.

+Sorted by research discipline (non-exhaustive):
 ### Humanities
 Report: Recognising Digital Scholarly Outputs in the Humanities – ALLEA Report.
 (2023). [doi: 10.26356/OUTPUTS-DH](https://doi.org/10.26356/OUTPUTS-DH)